10 Pro Tips for Incredible Chocolate Chip Cookies

 This pointed tip appeared on page 3 of our Best Bake Sale Cookbook and we stand by it!
 Make sure those cupfuls are full.

-Make cookie logs.
+Make cookie logs

 Chocolate chip cookie dough is great for making into cookie logs.
 To do: roll dough into 1- to 2-inch cylinders and cover with parchment paper.
 Place cylinders in a resealable plastic bag.
 Refrigerate until slightly firm, about 20 minutes, then re-form cylinders to ensure shape is uniform.
 Return to the refrigerator until the dough is firm, at least 1 hour and up to 5 days.
 When ready to bake, slice cylinder into ½-inch-thick rounds.
 If desired, freeze tightly wrapped dough for up to 1 month.

-Line pans with parchment paper.
+Line pans with parchment paper

 Instead of greasing or buttering cookie sheets, line them with parchment paper.
 It’s a fantastic way to prevent cookies from sticking and speeds cleanup, too.

-Finish with a sprinkle of Maldon salt.
+Finish with a sprinkle of Maldon salt

 If you’re not familiar with Maldon sea salt, the flakes have irregular, uneven pyramid-type shapes flakes that look cool and offer a quick hit of clean, delicate salty flavor.
 Chefs often use it as a finishing touch for flavor and crunch on both sweet and savory dishes.

-Let cookies cool completely before packaging or storing.
+Let cookies cool completely before packaging or storing

 If you wrap cookies or put them in a closed container while they’re still warm, they will almost certainly end up sticking together and break when you try to pry them apart.
 Leave time for cooling.

+Batch-baking ahead?
 Chocolate chip cookies can be frozen for up to three months.
 Stack cookies in a resealable plastic bag and carefully squeeze out any air before fully closing the seal.
 If cookies could end up with food on top of them, put the bag in a hard plastic container before placing in freezer.

 Leave a comment